Liquid X

 Liquid X is a brand of energy drink originally developed in Amsterdam for the rave scene.
 Liquid X has a citrus taste that can be related to the taste of Mountain Dew AMP.
+Liquid X claims to be the only "euphoric" energy drink available, meaning that it has no caffeine.
+It utilizes hormones and herbal mixtures to create energy.

+In 2021, Liquid X was no longer available in pure form and it is now sold online as a water additive.
+The new formula has caffeine added.